davidson16807/tectonics.cpp/README.md

 ### MSVC with Scons

 For this you can either install [Visual Studio](https://visualstudio.microsoft.com/vs/community/) or the [MSVC redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).
-The MSVC redistributable is much smaller and easier to install so it is reccomended if you have no plan to develop using Visual Studio.
+The MSVC redistributable is much smaller and easier to install so it is recommended if you have no plan to develop using Visual Studio.
 If you prefer to install Visual Studio, the free Community edition is sufficient.

 You will also need to install Python.
 You will need version 3 or higher, and you will need to check the "Add Python to PATH" option in the installer: